sonnt0201/docs/iot-platform/database-schema.md

 in each request/frame, the values field in sensor_data table can be an array.

 - **Timestamp**: Timestamp of the data record.
-If record's sensor values are stored as an array.
-Timestamp is the sampling time of the first value in that array.
+If record's sensor values are stored as an array, timestamp is the sampling time of the first value in that array.

 - **Device ID**: The origin device of that data, a foreign key,